slabstech/gaganyatri.com/_posts/research/2018-08-15-bonn-study-courses.md

 4. Anticipating Human Behavior[link1](http://www.ais.uni-bonn.de/projects/project_FOR_2535_P7.html) [link2](https://pages.iai.uni-bonn.de/FOR2535/#/start)

-A total of 100 credits have to be completed for the Master's Course.
+A total of 120 credits have to be completed for the Master's Course.
+Around 30 credits per semester is the average followed by most students.